marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Note to self: Add fire theming to this campaign
 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * Connect Stoot with the Skinsaw Cult somehow
-* Mayor Deviren will send the party a Thank You for clearing out the well (make it very worthwhile)
-* Make a Potion of Bewitching card
-* Make a Ring of Swimming card

 Q&A: